reddcherry/Disney-Clone/README.md

 When the mouse hovers on the viewers(Disney, Marvel and others) there's a video playback which is implemented with Vanilla JavaScript.

+The movies page has infinite Scrolling, with the help of scroll Event Listener.

+The carousel is made with the help of third party package.

+Link to the Demo site https://disney-clone-charan.vercel.app/movies